ddsouz5/oneliners/README.md

     cut -f10 alignment.sam | sort -u | wc -l
     awk '{r[$10]++;}END{for(i in r)j++; print "number of species:", j;}' alignment.sam

-Shuffle/Randomize read order in FASTQ file (shuf below can be replace with sort -R)
+Shuffle/Randomize read order in FASTQ file (shuf below can be replaced with sort -R). getline is used to put each 4-line fastq entry on a single line.

     awk '{OFS="\t"; getline seq; \
                 getline sep; \